amd/aocl-data-analytics/doc/basic_statistics/basic_stats_intro.rst

       to ``col``, then ``n_cols`` means will be computed, one for each column.
 If the :py:attr:`axis` argument is set to ``all``, then a single mean will be computed.

+      Note that the functions in this chapter do not check for the presence of NaNs in your input data.

    .. tab-item:: C
       :sync: C